 What is it?

-The fear of flying or aerophobia is an excessive worry about air travel.
+The fear of flying (aerophobia) is an excessive worry about air travel.
 It is believed to affect one in ten of the population, however some studies suggest that the proportion is much higher.
-Fear of flying can be linked to the fear of aeroplanes or it could be an aspect of other psychological problems such as panic attacks, claustrophobia or post-traumatic stress disorder.
+Fear of flying can be linked to the fear of airplanes or it could be an aspect of other psychological problems such as panic attacks, claustrophobia or post-traumatic stress disorder.
 People suffering from fear of flying often suffer increased anxiety and panic attacks at the thought of flying and many avoid air travel as a result of this.